paulkohler/ubuntu-linux-bootstrap/README.md

 ### Go

-If using VS Code (assuming you installed the suggested extensions such as `ms-vscode.go`) run the helper command "install all tools" to get the rest of the Golang goodies.
+If using VS Code (assuming you installed the suggested extensions such as `golang.go`) run the helper command "GO: Install/Update tools" to get the rest of the Golang goodies.